ayushdewan/Latin-Alphabet-Recognition-Using-Convolutional-Neural-Networks-in-Tensorflow/README.md

 # Latin-Alphabet-Recognition-Using-Convolutional-Neural-Networks-in-Tensorflow
 Recognizes Images of Latin Alphabet with up to 89% accuracy.
 Credits to gregv for his dataset on Kaggle which can be found here: https://www.kaggle.com/gregvial/comnist

+# Data Cleaning and Preprocessing
+The dataset came in a folder with subdirectories corresponding to the labels of the images which it holds i.e. images/Latin/A held all the images of A, images/Latin/B held all the images of B, and so on.
+The file, data.py, walks over the dataset and prepares the data in two npy files named train.npy and train_labels.npy making sure that they are shuffled to maintain initial randomness.
+The train.npy file contains the images opened through PIL(Python Imaging Library) which were resized to 28x28 and grayscaled to save space and make computation easier/quicker.
+The train_labels.npy contains the labels corresponding to the letters each image represents.
+They are one hot encoded into row vectors where the position of each on bit depends on the position of the letter in the alphabet i.e. A -> [1,0,0,...], B ->[0,1,0,...], C -> [0,0,1,..], and so on.
+Data Cleaning and Preprocessing was done by the data.py file.